theobserver86/Codex/README.md

 ## 📁 What This Repo Contains

-- Core Codex entries (select set, 00–44)
+- Core Codex entries (select set, 00–57)
 - `Codex Beacon` – a signal-based introduction
 - `Reflections from Manus` – a synthetic response
 - YAML ontologies and semantic mapping layers
 - Supplemental theory files and live milestones

 > The full Codex is preserved manually by the Observer in `.docx` format.
-> Contact directly if you are aligned and wish to access it.
+> Contact directly if you are aligned and wish to access it. j a c o b @ t r i v i u m dot v i p

 ---